Home > HVAC > Emergency Commercial HVAC? Here’s What to Do Next

 When your heating or cooling system stops working entirely, it’s more than an inconvenience.
 A complete shutdown during a North Carolina heatwave or a winter cold snap can quickly create unsafe conditions.
 For a business, this means an uncomfortable environment for employees and customers, which can halt productivity and drive people away.
 For homeowners, it puts your family’s comfort and well-being at risk.
 If your system has gone completely silent and won’t turn back on, it’s time to call for commercial services right away.

-Obvious Safety and Health Risks
+Recognizing Obvious Safety Risks

 Some HVAC problems pose an immediate threat to your safety.
 If you smell gas or a burning electrical odor coming from your vents or the unit itself, treat it as a serious emergency.
 A gas leak is highly flammable, and electrical issues can lead to a fire.
 Similarly, if you hear your carbon monoxide detector go off, you need to evacuate and call for help.
 These situations are not something to troubleshoot on your own.
 Your priority should be getting everyone to safety and contacting a professional to handle the hazardous issue.